cieslarmichal/faker-cxx/examples/README.md

 ./faker-cxx-person-example
 ```

-However, using CMake, you can execute all examples at once:
+However, using CMake, you can execute all examples individually:

 ```
 cmake --build --preset <preset-name> --target run-faker-cxx-person-example